by Jay O'Toole

 "Now, let me tell you all about a very important aspect of life I learned as a kitten.
 There are times in life when blending in is not an offense, but an honest necessity.
 Though large cats of my variety have the nature of stealth for capturing the food of carne in their unredeemed state, today the joy of 'dress up' is important, when animals wish to relate more fully to the world of mankind."

 "Why, Miss Jaguar?" asked Quest.
 "I thought we were supposed to avoid humans at all costs."

 "That is very astute of you, Little Mr. Bear," replied Miss Julie.
 "However, humans have masquerade balls, when everyone is dressed to be someone else.
-Talking animals like those of us, who have Narnian blood coursing through our veins, often go to these 'dress up' festivals 'dressing up' as ourselves with a few variations to our appearance.
-We have learned to wear shoes, coats, gloves and hats to seem more human, thus 'blending in' to avoid frightening the humans as we talk to them to learn of their ways at closer range."
+Talking animals like those of us, who have the new blood of D'Oso Reimi coursing through our veins, often go to these 'dress up' festivals 'dressing up' as ourselves with a few variations to our appearance.
+We have learned to wear shoes, coats, gloves, and hats to seem more human, thus 'blending in' to avoid frightening the humans as we talk to them to learn of their ways at closer range."

 "O, I see, Miss Julie.
 That sounds good.
 What do I need to learn, first?"